 Contract liabilities are recognized primarily for gift card sales and our loyalty reward program.
 Cash received from the sale of gift cards is recorded as a contract liability in accrued expenses, and the Company recognizes revenue upon the customer's redemption of the gift card.
-Gift card breakage is recognized as revenue in proportion to the pattern of customer redemptions by applying a historical breakage rate of 3.5% when no escheat liability to relevant jurisdictions exists.
+Gift card breakage is recognized as revenue in proportion to the pattern of customer redemptions by applying a historical breakage rate of 4.0% when no escheat liability to relevant jurisdictions exists.
 Based upon historical experience, gift cards are predominantly redeemed in the first two years following their issuance date.
 The Company does not sell or provide gift cards that carry expiration dates.
-ASC 606 requires the Company to allocate the transaction price between the goods and the loyalty reward points based on the relative stand alone selling price.
-The Company recognized revenue for the breakage of loyalty reward points as revenue in proportion to the pattern of customer redemption of the points by applying a historical breakage rate of 50% when no escheat liability to relevant jurisdictions exists.
+ASC 606 requires the Company to allocate the transaction price between the goods and the loyalty reward points based on the relative standalone selling price.
+The Company recognized revenue for the breakage of loyalty reward points as revenue in proportion to the pattern of customer redemption of the points by applying a historical breakage rate of 54%.